The Sasha O'Hara Community: Find out what other badasses like you are up to!

 A LolliZ and Prismacolor pencil fanatic, Tammy is inspired to color by her moods; picking different pages and color combinations depending on how she is feeling.
 Living with chronic pain is not easy.
 Coloring gives her something else to focus on, which helps her deal with the pain.
 Additionally, Tammy has joined adult coloring groups; which help her to deal with depression she experiences.

 Tammy’s favorite colors are purples and teals... sometimes with pink added into the mix!
 She likes to sit in an easy chair recliner in her living room, with a clipboard holding her coloring pages and a TV tray holding her pens, pencils and Vaseline.
 Tammy admits that once in a while she even falls asleep while coloring, only to wake up to see she’s drawn on her page while sleeping!

 Featured: Tammy's colored creation of "F*ck it Frog" from Cheer the F*ck Up, An Irreverently Positive Adult Coloring Book

-Jolene has been coloring for almost a year now.
-A mom of two, Jolene says coloring gives her time to herself to release her built-up frustration after she puts her children to bed.
+Jolene has been coloring for years.
+A busy mom of two, Jolene says coloring gives her time to herself to release her built-up frustration after she puts her children to bed.